 Outdoor Warning System

-The Outdoor Warning System is meant to warn residents who are outside only.
+This system is meant to warn residents who are outside only.
 You may not be able to hear it inside or in noisy areas.

 To receive emergency notifications indoors, the Office of Emergency Management recommends the NOAA (National Oceanic and Atmospheric Administration) All Hazards and Weather Alert Radio with the Specific Area Message Encoding feature.
-The NOAA radio allows you to keep up-to-date on all types of emergencies 24 hours a day.
+The NOAA radio allows you to keep up to date on all types of emergencies 24 hours a day.
 You can buy one at many local retailers starting at $20.

 Outdoor Warning System Activation